Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Introduction

 \subsection{Contributions}

 Our work falls squarely at the intersection of federated and semi-supervised learning.
-We present a method, FedCy, for federated semi-supervised learning of surgical phases, which is the first work applying federated learning to surgical videos.
-Considering the practical value of being able to scale to private unlabeled medical datasets, we further show that FedCy can learn from completely unlabeled datasets using a single completely labeled dataset by leveraging temporal patterns that occur in all.
-To the best of our knowledge, FedCy is the first work using distinct but complementary training objectives with labeled and unlabeled data, outperforming state-of-the-art results for federated semi-supervised learning on labeled, unlabeled, and held-out datasets.
-To perform our analysis, we introduce a large, international multicenter dataset for surgical phase recognition containing 180 video recordings collected from 5 hospitals.
-To evaluate our method, we make use of a newly introduced annotation protocol for the same to represent the highly variable workflow across different hospitals.
-This further highlights the difficulty of generating consistent labels and a need to minimize the annotations required from different medical institutions.
+We present a method, FedCy, for federated semi-supervised learning of surgical phases, that allows learning from completely unlabeled datasets using a single completely labeled dataset by leveraging temporal patterns that occur in all.
+We focus this work on being able to scale to independently-sourced unlabeled datasets considering the practical value of being able to adapt deep learning models to other medical centers without the need to simultaneously scale annotation expertise, processes, and time.
+We briefly summarize our primary contributions below: \begin{itemize} \item We believe FedCy is the first work applying federated learning to surgical videos and hope this work will serve as a foundation for other video-based tasks in the surgical domain. \item To the best of our knowledge, FedCy is the first work using distinct but complementary training objectives for labeled and unlabeled datasets.
+Using this setup, we achieve state-of-the-art results for federated semi-supervised learning on both labeled and unlabeled data for the task of surgical phase recognition. \item We conduct an extensive ablation quantifying the contribution of each included component and the value of our proposed configuration over both na\"ive and more sophisticated alternatives. \item We introduce a large, international multicenter dataset for surgical phase recognition containing 180 video recordings collected from 5 hospitals. \item We demonstrate that FedCy is more robust to out-of-distribution data than state-of-the-art approaches and shed light on this important research direction. \end{itemize}